mjmillerlab/Biol4983/README.md

 ### Show and Tell A Pathogen
 In week 1, each student will be assigned a pathogen (see list below) that you are to present to the class in the form of a show and tell.
 Typically, this is as a power point or similar presentation.
 The idea is for you to provide an in depth discussion of the interesting ecological or evolutionary aspects of your pathogen, through an interpretation of the primary literature.
 I’ve chosen /zoonoses/ (a term you will learn in this class) that have sufficient primary, peer-reviewed literature for you to present the pathogen in an evolutionary or ecological context.
 Following standard scientific presentation formats, your presentation should last 12 minutes, and we will provide 5 minutes for questions from the audience.

 Your presentation should begin with an overview of the basic natural history of your pathogen.
 Where was it first discovered?
 Has it spread geographically?
 What is know about vectors and reservoir hosts?
 What is the scale of human disease?
-And then it should expand into issues of ecology, especially as these have been presented in primary literature.
-I recommend using graphs from primary literature (with sources).
-The best presentations will end with your interpretation of future research directions, and when relevant a discussion of appropriate social policy on combating this pathogen.
+And then it should expand into issues of ecology and evolutionary biology, especially as these have been presented in primary literature.
+I recommend using figures from primary literature, with sources in a bottom corner of a slide.
+These should be done so that the audience could take a quick note and recover the paper.
+For example: Grubaugh et al. 2017 /Nature/ is better than https://doi.org/10.1038/nature22400 or https://www.nature.com/articles/nature22400?sf82144874=1, even though all three reference the same article.
+The best presentations will end with your interpretation of future research directions, and when relevant, a discussion of appropriate social policy towards combating this pathogen.

-There will be two rounds of show and tell a pathogen for each weekly meeting between week 3 and week 13.
-During week 14, there will be three rounds.
+There will be two rounds of show and tell a pathogen for each weekly meeting between week 3 and week 12.
+During weeks 13 and 14, there will be three rounds.
 I will demonstrate a Show and Tell A Pathogen during week 2.

 ### Weekly Journal Paper Discussion
 Between weeks 2 and 13, we will discuss a series of peer-reviewed scientific articles that center on a major conceptual theme in disease ecology.
 For each week, I have assigned a series of principle readings.
 All students are required to read these articles.
-Reading primary literature is quite different than reading the textbook, and requires a much different level of engagement.
+Reading primary literature is quite different than reading a textbook, and requires a much different level of engagement.
 Even experienced senior academic scientists need to read most primary literature papers several times, and have to look up terms and techniques.
 Do not plan on lightly skimming the paper and hoping that lab discussion goes well….it won’t.
 (And recall that most of your grade is determined by how well you participate in discussion).
 It goes without saying that you should bring either a printout or digital copy of the papers with copious annotations and notes that you have taken.
 It is also likely that you have had to look up several terms, topics, and methods from the paper.
 Please note that a reasonable understanding the methods is part of a comprehensive reading.
+Reading the assigned papers will probably take you 3–5 hours per week.

-Each week, two of you will be “discussion leaders”.
+Each week, two (or three) of you will be “discussion leaders”.
 The job of the discussion leader is to begin with a general overview of the topic material.
 You can use the “background articles that I provide for some material, but I encourage you to do your own research.
 Typically, this would begin with a mini-lecture to the class of the topic that you are presenting.
-Such a lecture would typically last 10-20 minutes.
+Such a lecture would typically last 15-20 minutes.
 Afterwards, the discussion leaders should facilitate a classroom discussion of the two papers.
 Often, but not always, the papers are better discussed sequentially.
 But don’t forget that the two papers are related by a shared topic; it will not be uncommon to discuss findings from paper 2 during a discussion of paper 1, or *vice versa*.
 One strategy is to present some of the most impactful figures from the paper, and ensure that the class fully understands the information that they convey.
 These figures are useful for discussion of methods, results, and significance of the results.

-The job of the facilitators is to move the discussion forward.
+The job of the discussion leaders is to move the discussion forward.
 We typically will have about 90 minutes for discussion; and I expect the discussion to generally last that long.
-If discussion stalls, I will step in an help facilitate things.
+If discussion stalls, I will step in and help facilitate things.
 But that generally suggests poor preparation on the part of the presenters and the rest of the class.

 ### Poster Session
-Using your Show and Tell a Pathogen, create a poster that identifies important evo-ecological themes relating to your pathogen.
+Using your Show and Tell a Pathogen, create a poster that identifies important *evolutionary and ecological* themes relating to your pathogen.
 The best posters will take figures from primary literature to illustrate a research narrative; will incorporate one or several of the topics that we have discussed during the weekly seminar; and will identify areas where future research is merited and/or will highlight the intersection of pathogen ecology with social, ethical and economic issues.

 ## Grading
 You will be award points in the following manner.